Downtown Parking

 SafetySticks:

-SafetySticks are now actively monitoring spaces in the following areas, as shown on the map below: 15-minute loading/unloading spots in front of Atlas Pizza (Washington Street), THRIVE Coworking (Main Street) and Moore’s Wealth Management (Main Street); the 20-minute loading/unloading spot in front of Downtown Drafts (Bradford Street); and untimed loading/unloading spots in front of Racquets & Togs (Bradford Street), at the back of the Hall County Library (Main Street), plus several behind Martin Furniture and Design (Main Street).
+SafetySticks is a technology provided by Municipal Parking Services on bollard lookalikes to help ensure loading zones are being used in the most effective manner possible.
+Tickets will be mailed to anyone not using them for their intended purpose.
+SafetySticks are now actively monitoring spaces on the map above: 15-minute loading/unloading spots in front of Atlas Pizza (Washington Street), THRIVE Coworking (Main Street) and Moore’s Wealth Management (Main Street); the 20-minute loading/unloading spot in front of Downtown Drafts (Bradford Street); and untimed loading/unloading spots in front of Racquets & Togs (Bradford Street), at the back of the Hall County Library (Main Street), plus several behind Martin Furniture and Design (Main Street).

 Safety Stick located in front of Thrive Co-Working, located at 100 Main Street SW.

-On-Street Parking:
+On-Street Parking: “Park GVL”

 Photo of City-Branded Downtown Security Ambassador Truck, driving around Downtown Gainesville.